Connect with us

 Nanotech excitement and fear

 In the late 1990s and early 2000s, nanotechnology transitioned from a radical and somewhat fringe idea to mainstream acceptance.
-The U.S. and other administrations around the world ramped up investment in what was claimed to be “the next industrial revolution.”
-Government experts made compelling arguments for how, in the words of a foundational from the U.S. National Science and Technology Council, “shaping the world atom by atom” would positively transform economies, the and lives.
+The U.S. government and other administrations around the world ramped up investment in what was claimed to be “the next industrial revolution.”
+Government experts made compelling arguments for how, in the words of a foundational report from the U.S. National Science and Technology Council, “shaping the world atom by atom” would positively transform economies, the environment and lives.

 But there was a problem.
 On the heels of public pushback against genetically modified crops, together with lessons learned from recombinant DNA and the Human Genome Project, people in the nanotechnology field had growing concerns that there could be a similar backlash against nanotechnology if it were handled poorly.